I'm Looking for Zombies: Manga

-Written and illustrated by Katsuwo, #Zombie Sagashitemasu was serialized in ASCII Media Works's Comic Dengeki Daioh "g" magazine from June 27, 2022, to November 27, 2023.
+Written and illustrated by Katsuwo, I'm Looking for Zombies was serialized in ASCII Media Works's Comic Dengeki Daioh "g" magazine from June 27, 2022, to November 27, 2023.
 It was compiled into three tankōbon volumes, released from December 2022 to January 2024.

+During their panel at San Diego Comic-Con 2026, Yen Press announced that they will publish the series in English as an omnibus edition.